Carmendelope/app-cluster-api/README.md

 ### Prerequisites
 ​
 * Downstream components on the application cluster must be running.
-* The provisioning process executed by the `provisioner` on the managemenet cluster installs [cert-manager](https://github.com/jetstack/cert-manager), and it creates the client certificate to be installed on the associated ingress.
-* The installation process must create an ingress using the aforementioned certificate to validate that the management cluster certificate is issued by the configured CA.
+* The provisioning process executed by the `provisioner` on the managemenet cluster installs [`cert-manager`](https://github.com/jetstack/cert-manager), and it creates a client certificate.
+So, the installation process must create an ingress using the aforementioned certificate (to validate that the management cluster certificate is issued by the configured CA).
 ​
 ### Build and compile
 ​